 Applications are only accepted through www.military.ie.
 In the application form, you will be offered the choice of 26 locations in the case of the Army Reserve, and 4 locations in the case of the Naval Service Reserve.
 You may only choose 1 location.

 There are no formal education qualifications to join the Reserve Defence Forces as a Recruit.
 With the exception of age limits, the criteria for enlistment to the RDF are the same as the PDF with regard to fitness assessment, medical examination and security clearance

-In order to join the RDF you must be 18 years of age or above and under 36 years of age on date of enlistment.
+In order to join the RDF you must be 18 years of age or above and not more than 35 years of age on date of enlistment.